-The Office of Sustainability has set up two electronics recycling stations for students, faculty and staff to recycle batteries, cell phones, small handheld electronics and small ink-jet cartridges.
-One station is located on the ground floor of the Library and the other is on the first floor of Morrison (outside of the Service Learning Office).
+The Office of Sustainability has set up stations to recycle batteries, cell phones, hand-held electronics and inkjet cartridges.
+Locations are on the ground floor of the Library (next to the client services desk) and on the first floor of Morrison Hall.

 The Story of Stuff: Behind the Lifecycle of Electronics

 While we allow students, faculty, and staff to recycle batteries, cell phones and small handheld devices on campus, Bentley does not provide recycling services for large personal electronics.
 Large electronics can be recycled in a number of ways.
 When recycling electronics, always remember to completely wipe the memory!

 - Best Buy offers free recycling services for electronics, even if you didn't buy them at Best Buy!
 The closest Best Buy to Bentley's campus is in Watertown, MA.
 This is a great example of a company taking responsibility for the full life-cycle of their products.
 We call this: "Extended Producer Responsibility."
 (Don't live near a Best Buy?
 Check out 1800Recycling.com.
 You can enter your zip code to search for local places to recycle electronics and many other household products)

 - Drop off working electronics at the Give 'N Go stations at the end of Spring Semester, where they will be taken by other Bentley students or donated to a local charity.